IngloriousCoderz/inglorious-engine/packages/babel-plugin-inglorious-script/README.md

 entity.position[Y] *= scaleFactor
 ```

-This is especially useful when working with Immer or other libraries that might strip custom properties from objects.
+This is especially useful when working with Mutative or other libraries that might strip custom properties from objects.

 ### Array Method Support